FMTools/FeatureIDE-wiki/Software-Product-Line-Developer/FeatureIDE-functions-in-deep/Feature-Model-Editor/Constraint-Dialog.md

 ## Live-Checks On Your Constraint
 Depending on your model, your input will have some affects to the model which may not be wanted or may not be obvious.
 One can image a constraint to exclude some features when a specific one is selected.
 But this could lead to a feature inside the feature model that could never be selected anymore (*Dead feature*).
 As the feature modeler assist you with those analysis, the ConstraintEditor does it too while you are writing you constraint.
 Here, the following checks are executed on your model (those checks *assume* that you will save your constraint and check how this influences the model):

-1. Is your cosntraint a tautology?
+1. Is your constraint a tautology?
 2. Is the model satisfiable at all with you constraint?
 3. Does your constraint voids the model?
 4. Does your constraint produce features which are not optional although they should be?